Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Related Work

-Some works have also been carried out in implicit computational complexity to characterize some complexity classes with process calculi \cite{MadetAmadioELL,DiGiamberardinoDalLagoSessionTypePolynomial,DalLagoMartiniSangiorgi16} but for some languages which are not as expressive as the $\pi$-calculus and considering generally the work rather than the span.
-The paper \cite{DemangeonYoshidaSafePiCalculus} by contrast considers the $\pi$-calculus and causal (parallel) complexity, but the goal here is more to delineate a characterization of polynomial complexity rather than to give a sharp bound for a given process.
+There have also been studies on implicit computational complexity for process calculi, albeit for less expressive calculi than the pi-calculus \cite{MadetAmadioELL,DiGiamberardinoDalLagoSessionTypePolynomial,DalLagoMartiniSangiorgi16}.
+Unlike our work, they consider the work rather than the span, and characterize complexity classes, rather than estimating the precise execution time of a given process.
+The paper \cite{DemangeonYoshidaSafePiCalculus} by contrast considers the $\pi$-calculus and causal (parallel) complexity, but the goal here is also to delineate a characterization of polynomial complexity.